Bobby Witt Jr. Preview, Player Props: Royals vs. White Sox

-Bobby Witt Jr., with a slugging percentage of .432 in his past 10 games -- including two home runs -- will be in action for the Kansas City Royals versus the Chicago White Sox, with Dylan Cease on the hill, September 11 at 7:40 PM ET.
+The Kansas City Royals and Bobby Witt Jr. (.432 slugging percentage over his past 10 games, including two homers), take on starter Dylan Cease and the Chicago White Sox at Guaranteed Rate Field, Tuesday at 4:40 PM ET.

-In his most recent game, he racked up two hits (going 2-for-4 with a double and an RBI) against the Blue Jays.
+In his most recent appearance, he had two hits (going 2-for-4 with a double and an RBI) against the Blue Jays.

 Bobby Witt Jr. Game Info & Props vs. the White Sox